-In May of 2009 Miller was invited by senior staff at the Board of Governors of the Federal Reserve, along with representatives from other federal agencies with banking oversight responsibility, to address a Fed- sponsored conference on the topic of fiduciary governance.
+In May of 2009 Miller was invited by senior staff at the Board of Governors of the Federal Reserve to address a Fed-sponsored conference on the topic of fiduciary governance.
 Miller's presentation focused on the institutional challenges of implementing process improvement and an emotional intelligence framework for assessing organizational obstacles to engineering such improvement.

-Miller, and his wife of 33 years, have two grown daughters and live with their dogs, on an Island in the middle of Puget Sound – near Seattle.
+Miller, and his wife of 33 years, have two grown daughters.
+They live with their dogs and chickens on an Island in Puget Sound – near Seattle.
 He can be found most weekends tending to his organic garden.